How I built Fluxer, a Discord-like chat app

 The final run-up to public release began after I finished my bachelor's thesis in summer 2025.
 The private beta opened in October 2025, and Fluxer was publicly released on 2 January 2026.

 The launch was quiet at first.
 Then Discord IPO news and Discord's age-verification announcement on 9 February 2026 put Fluxer in front of far more people than I expected.
-The hosted instance grew to around 195,000 users, with a peak of about 11,000 concurrent connections, while the team was still basically me trying to keep up.
+The hosted instance grew to around 195,000 users, with a peak of about 11,000 concurrent connections, while the team was still effectively one full-time engineer.
 The team is larger now, but still small.

 Why build a chat app at all?

-Because I have cared about community chat for a long time.
-I have been deep in Discord's ecosystem since 2017: testing, reading engineering posts, following architecture discussions, reporting bugs, and talking to people who understand that world.
+Community chat has been my focus for years.
+I've been deep in Discord's world since 2017: testing, reading engineering posts, following architecture discussions, reporting bugs, and talking to people who understand that world.

-Fluxer started as a technical challenge but became more philosophical over time.
-I wanted a modern community chat app without one company controlling the app, data, network, and incentives.
+Fluxer started as a technical challenge but became about more than code over time.
+I wanted a modern community chat app without one company controlling the app, data, network, and business model.
 Self-hosters, technical communities, open source projects, and creators all need software they can trust, customise, and move away from.

-I never wanted to be different for the sake of it.
-I wanted to preserve what people love about this kind of chat, make it free and open source, and build towards decentralisation so the future is no longer decided by one company.
+Fluxer preserves the parts of this kind of chat that work, makes the software free and open source, and builds towards decentralisation so the future is no longer decided by one company.

 I've built a Discord bot.
 Will it work on Fluxer?

 For example, you can use the core libraries from discord.js directly.
-It's a bit more low-level, but it will take you very far, and the Fluxer API docs guide you through a quick start with this approach.
-Forking existing Discord libraries and modifying them slightly will also get you far.
+It's a bit more low-level, but enough for many bots, and the Fluxer API docs guide you through a quick start with this approach.
+Adapting existing Discord libraries can also work.
 Or build your own community-maintained Fluxer SDK and email me (hampus@fluxer.app) to get it featured in the docs, or submit a pull request in the GitHub repository.

 Slash commands and similar features are still coming.
 If you want that work to happen sooner, Plutonium and donations help buy the time to build and publish it properly.